Frequently Asked Questions

 After you have booked and paid for your time, please contact Yogafest organisers to discuss your restrictions on firstname.lastname@example.org We have a very dedicated and experienced team of cooks who are happy to consider options where necessary.
 The food served is vegetarian and there are always options of what to eat each meal so you can self-manage restrictions as well.
 We prefer that people do not bring their own food onsite.
 Personal food cannot be stored in the main kitchen nor can guests use the cooking facilities.

-Yes.
-We aim to connect people who are looking for rides with those offering.
+Yes – we are happy to help connect people looking for rides with those offering.
 When you register you will be asked if this is relevant.
 A Yogafest organiser will then be in touch to coordinate trips that are needed.
+Coming home from the Retreat we organise it from Sunday breakfast that those requesting a ride link up with those offerings.

 By Car: Follow M1, Eastlink/M3 and Mornington Peninsula Fwy/Peninsula Link/M11 to Mornington-Tyabb Rd/C782 in Moorooduc.
 Take the exit from Mornington Peninsula Fwy and continue on Mornington-Tyabb Rd/C782.
 Take Coolart Rd/C785 and follow to Somers.